jheuer22/Pewlett-Hackard-Analysis/README.md

 ## Summary:
 Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
   1. A total of 90,398 current employees will need to be filled as the "silver tsunami" begins to make an impact on Pewlett-Hackard.
 The majority of these emplyees (84,133) are Engineers/Senior Engineers or Staff/Senior Staff.
 These areas of the company will need to be heavitly recruited in order to offset any major issues with continuity when the majority of the retirements begin to happen.
   2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+    - no.

+- additional queries could be performed on how many employees per mentor.
+PErformed outside of SQL and found ratios.
+- possible expand the mentor eligiblity citeria to include more employees as mentors.